 In general, contract terms can also be implied, and be incorporated through the conduct of the parties.
 However, reading a limitation of damages into a contract on the basis of party conduct will rarely be done in practice, and requires a previous course of dealings between the parties on the same terms.
 In particular, mere personal relationships or the existence of goodwill will generally not suffice to assume a limitation of liability.

-Interpretation/construction of contractual limitation on damages
+Interpretation/construction of contractual limitations on damages

 Contractual limitations on damages are interpreted in the same manner as other contractual provisions, with the aim being to determine the parties’ actual intent.
 There exist a number of methods that aim at arriving at the contractual intent.